Implicit self-consistent electrolyte model in plane-wave density-functional theory: Validation

-We benchmark the model against existing experimental and computational data.\cite{ta4} First, we compute the potential of zero charge (PZC) of various metallic slabs and compare them against the experimental values.
-Second, we compute the surface charge density of a Pt(111) slab as function of the applied external potential and compare the resulting value of the double layer capacitance with previous computation and experiment.
+We further validate the model by comparing with existing experimental and computational data.
+First, we compute the potential of zero charge (PZC) of various metallic slabs and compare them against the experimental values.
+Second, we compute the surface charge density of a Pt(111) slab as function of the applied external potential and compare the resulting value of the double layer capacitance with previous computations and experiments.

+The DFT calculations for these two benchmarks and the following application are performed with VASP and the VASPsol module using the PAW formalism describing the electron-ion interactions and the PBE approximation for the exchange-correlation functional.\cite{VASP, paw, pbe} The Brillouin-zone integration employs an automatic mesh with 50 $k$-points per inverse \AA ngstrom with only one $k$-point in the direction perpendicular to the slab.